robot-perception-group/AirCap/packages/simulation/my_firefly_training/README.md

 #The following scripts should startup ros nodes, gazebo and drl testing
 #**It may take sometime to start gazebo for first time so be patient :)**

 #To start script the format is as follows
 #script.sh  <num_envs> <rosbag file name or experiment name (currently option not enabled)>
 - For single agent drl
 ```
+**Also we noticed that Gazebo may crash on the first run if it has been newly installed**
+**Run ./killswitch to kill all nodes and rerun the below script**

 cd ~/aircaprl/aircap_ws/src/scripts/simulation
 ./single_agent_loop.sh 1 test
 ```